Written by

 The short answer is: severance pay is not legally required by federal law.
 According to the Fair Labor Standards Act (FLSA), employers are not mandated to offer severance pay when an employee leaves the organization.
 However, there are some important exceptions and considerations to keep in mind.

-Severance pay refers to the lump sum or benefits an employee receives when they leave an organization.
-This can be in addition to their final paycheck and is often provided to laid-off workers to assist them as they search for their next opportunity.
-Severance pay can also honor an employment agreement and should be clearly specified in an organization's Culture Guide or employee handbook.
+Severance pay refers to a lump sum payment or additional benefits provided to an employee upon their departure from an organization.
+It is typically offered to laid-off workers as financial support during their transition to new opportunities.
+Severance pay can also fulfill obligations outlined in employment contracts and is often detailed in an organization’s Culture Guide or employee handbook.

 When Is Severance Pay Legally Required?